went for

 wouldn't matter since i'd soon have my hairy ass

-bared to two young women and a joke-telling dude
+bared to two young women and a joke-telling

 in a harshly lit room replete with camera, latex,